Your time on earth is limited. If you want something out of your life, it’s best to aim high and move fast.

 - Calories (Total calories that come from protein, fat, and carbs)

 - Animal protein.
 (Aim for at least 0.8 grams of animal protein per pound of your body weight)

 For muscle building purposes, how many calories you will eat will depend on your current muscle mass and body fat percentage.

 If you are fat, you need to eat fewer calories than you burn.
 (Don’t listen to naysayers.
 You can build muscle and burn fat at the same time, especially during the first year of your resistance training.)

 If you are skinny or skinny-fat, you will need to eat more calories than you burn.

-After 2-3 weeks of tracking your training, macros, body weight, body fat percentage and measurements, you will have a good idea of what works the best for you.
+After 2-3 weeks of tracking your training load, macros, body weight, body fat percentage, and body tape measurements, you will have a good idea of what works the best for you.